×

 What is a typical expat home or apartment like in Dusseldorf?

 "Expat homes and apartments in Dusseldorf are typically modern and spacious, with plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city.
 Expat homes and apartments are usually well-equipped with all the necessary amenities, such as washing machines, dishwashers, and air conditioning.
-Most apartments also come with a parking space, making it easy to get around the city," explained one expat living in Dusseldorf, Germany.
+Most apartments also come with a parking space, making it easy to get around the city," remarked one expat living in Dusseldorf, Germany.

 What is the average cost of housing in Dusseldorf?